DILET1/DILET1.github.io/README.md

 [SchrodingerSolver](https://github.com/DILET1/SchrodingerSolver), the Schrodinger equation visualizer.
 Built with numpy and matplotlib.

-PointBalls, the tentative name for the N-body simulator, which isn't up yet.
+[PointBalls](https://github.com/DILET1/PointBalls), the N-body simulator.
+Using the RK4 method and Barnes-Hut simulation.

 I also have a project car, a 2008 Mazda RX-8 that I'm currently rebuilding the engine in.